How To Know If You Are Giving Too Much Information

 You got the dreaded response, “I’m going to wait and think about it some more.”
 Were you frustrated and maybe a little confused?
 Do you know what happened to cause them to back away from buying?
 And more importantly, was it something you did to cause them to wait?
 Maybe you were giving too much information.

 It’s never easy to turn the lens inward and ask ourselves, “What am I doing to create this indecision my clients are experiencing?”

 When you realize this has become a common occurrence with potential clients, it’s time to dig deep and figure out how to fix it.
 You need to do something different because what you're doing is not working.

 Ask yourself, “Am I overwhelming prospects with too much information?”
-Keep in mind; you’re an expert and have years of experience in your particular field.
-What often seems simple to you, may, in fact, be overwhelming to people hearing/learning about it for the first time.
+Keep in mind that you’re an expert and have years of experience in your particular field.
+What often seems simple to you may, in fact, be overwhelming to people hearing/learning about it for the first time.